manvscode/libm3d/README.md

 lib3dmath
 =============

-A math library for computer graphics applications and games.
+A fully-tested math library for computer graphics applications and games.

 Supported Constructs